 - Time available to gather data

-There are different data collection techniques including: focus groups, questionnaires, case studies, interviews, post cards, video diaries etc., and each have strengths and weaknesses.
+There are different data collection techniques including: focus groups, questionnaires, case studies, interviews, post cards, video diaries, etc. Each have strengths and weaknesses.

 You need to consider how much raw data you plan to gather and how you will analyse the results.
 Again there are a range of options to do this, including software packages that can help you analyse your data.
 Open qualitative responses can be coded into common themes to make analysis easier.
 To do this you will need to make use of a coding framework.
 One useful example is the Generic Learning Outcomes framework that was developed by the Museums and Libraries Association.